Teresa (Barbie): Personality traits

 According to Barbie, Teresa is a brilliant cook and one of her favorite activities is to bake muffins.
 According to Teresa's B Friends profile, she has made 3,120 cupcakes to date; she has also rescued 36 stray animals.

-Teresa is also said to like spending her free time reading gossip magazines about celebrities and shopping at flea markets.
+Teresa is also said to like spending her free time reading rumored magazines about famous people and shopping at flea markets.
 Teresa states that her likes are "baking cupcakes, good karma, vintage clothing stores, tall waves at the beach, tall boys at the beach!"